 Time scale - An agreed upon system for keeping time.
 All time scales use a frequency source to define the length of the second, which is the standard unit of time interval.
 Seconds are then counted to measure longer units of time interval, such as minutes, hours, and days.
 Modern time scales such as UTC define the second based on an atomic property of the cesium atom, and thus standard seconds are produced by cesium oscillators.
 Earlier time scales (including earlier versions of Universal Time) were based on astronomical observations that measured the frequency of the Earth's rotation.
 [3]

-Time synchronization - the process of setting a clock-ensemble to the same time.
+Time synchronization (TS) - the process of setting a clock-ensemble to the same time.
+Also the process of setting two or more distributed clock-ensembles to the same time.

 Time transfer - A measurement technique used to send a reference time or frequency from a source to a remote location.
 Time transfer involves the transmission of an on-time marker or a time code.
 The most common time transfer techniques are one-way, common-view, and two-way time transfer.
 [3]

 Time unit – the reference time unit is a second, which is the duration of 9 192 631 770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium 133 atom.
 [1], [2].